grantj-re3/scrApps/README.md

 ## transpose_chords.rb

 ### Purpose
-To tanspose a file containing lyrics and inline chords.
+To transpose a file containing lyrics and inline chords.

 ### Usage
 ```